scossu/lakesuperior/docs/performance.rst

 children under the same parent.
 PUT and POST requests were tested separately.

-The script calculates only the timings used for the PUT or POST requests, not counting the time used to generate the graphs.
+The script calculates only the timings used for the PUT or POST requests, not counting the time used to generate the random data.

 Data Set
 ~~~~~~~~